-Stealth submarines.
-Powerful aircraft carriers.
-The most imposing vessels in America’s Navy rely on small-scale nuclear reactors to provide everything from basic propulsion to power generation.
-But they also depend upon an essential human element – skilled nuclear technicians, power plant operators and subsystems specialists.
+Nuclear technicians, power plant operators and subsystems specialists are responsible for keeping vital Naval submarines and aircraft carriers running.
 These highly trained, hands-on professionals perform the complex technical functions that are at the core of sub and carrier capabilities.

-Responsibilities in the Navy Nuclear operations area depend upon the job rating or specialty you are in.
+Responsibilities in the Navy Nuclear operations area depend on your job rating or specialty.

 Interested in submarine service?
 Learn more about life on a sub.

-As an Enlisted Sailor working in nuclear operations, you’ll have the opportunity to work at sea or onshore.
-Your assignment could place you aboard a nuclear-powered submarine or on board nuclear-powered aircraft carriers.
-Whatever your specific responsibilities, you'll be operating, controlling and maintaining shipboard nuclear propulsion plants.
-Working closely with industry-leading technology and highly specialized personnel in an intense, fast-paced environment with little room for error.
+As an Enlisted Sailor working in nuclear operations, you’ll have the opportunity to work at sea or ashore.
+Your assignment could also place you in an intense, fast-paced environment aboard a nuclear-powered submarine or aircraft carrier.

-To work in Navy nuclear operations, you will receive some of the most advanced job training the military has to offer.
-After your initial recruit training, you will report to “A” School for technical training that's based on your specific job rating, and then move on to acquire advanced nuclear training.
+Upon completion of initial 7–9 week Recruit Training (known as Boot Camp), those pursuing a Nuclear Operations role report to “A” School for technical training based on their specific job rating, and then move on to acquire advanced nuclear training.

-“A” School for MMs – The three-month Machinist’s Mate (MM) course in Charleston, SC, provides you with a basic knowledge of technical mathematics and a basic understanding of the theory and operation of a steam power plant.
-You will learn to operate tools, test equipment, and system components, read blueprints, practice rigging techniques, and perform maintenance procedures such as packing a valve or aligning a pump coupling.
-From there, it’s on to NNPS and NPTU (see description below).
+“A” School for MMs – The three-month Machinist’s Mate (MM) course in Charleston, S.C., provides a basic knowledge of technical mathematics and understanding of the theory and operation of a steam power plant.
+Students learn to operate tools, test equipment and system components, read blueprints, practice rigging techniques, and perform maintenance procedures.
+From there, it’s on to NNPS and NPTU (see below).

-“A” School for EMs – The six-month Electrician’s Mate (EM) course in Charleston, SC, provides you with a basic knowledge of technical mathematics and a basic understanding of power distribution.
-You will solve basic equations using phasors, vector notations and basic trigonometry and analyze DC and AC circuits.
-You’ll have the opportunity to demonstrate working knowledge of DC and AC motors and generators.
-In addition, you will learn how to operate electrical equipment using controllers, and how to properly test, maintain, troubleshoot, and repair electrical circuits, motors, cables, circuit breakers, and other related electrical equipment for power distribution.
+“A” School for EMs – The six-month Electrician’s Mate (EM) course in Charleston, S.C., provides a basic knowledge of technical mathematics and power distribution.
+Students learn to solve basic equations using phasors, vector notations and basic trigonometry and analyze DC and AC circuits.
+They also learn how to operate electrical equipment using controllers, and how to properly test, maintain, troubleshoot, and repair electrical circuits, motors and other related electrical equipment.
 From there, it’s on to NNPS and NPTU (see description below).

-“A” School for ETs – The six-month Electronics Technician (ET) course in Charleston, SC, provides you with a basic knowledge of technical mathematics and a good working knowledge of electricity and electronics, solid-state devices, digital logic and systems, microprocessors, and instrumentation and control circuits.
-You will learn how to interpret schematic diagrams and use appropriate test equipment to isolate and correct faults in electronic systems.
+“A” School for ETs – The six-month Electronics Technician (ET) course in Charleston, S.C., provides a basic knowledge of technical mathematics and a good working knowledge of electricity and electronics, solid-state devices, digital logic and systems, microprocessors, and instrumentation and control circuits.
+Students learn how to interpret schematic diagrams and use appropriate test equipment to isolate and correct faults in electronic systems.
 From there, it’s on to NNPS and NPTU (see description below).

-Naval Nuclear Power School (NNPS) – Upon completion of “A” School training, MMs, EMs and ETs then attend Naval Nuclear Power School (NNPS) in Charleston, SC.
-Here, you will learn theory and practical application of nuclear physics and reactor engineering.
-The six-month course will provide you with a comprehensive understanding of a pressurized-water Naval nuclear power plant, including reactor core nuclear principles, heat transfer and fluid systems, plant chemistry and materials, mechanical and electrical systems, and radiological control.
+Naval Nuclear Power School (NNPS) – Upon completion of “A” School training, MMs, EMs and ETs attend Naval Nuclear Power School (NNPS) in Charleston, S.C.
+Here they learn theory and practical application of nuclear physics and reactor engineering.
+The six-month course provides a comprehensive understanding of a pressurized-water Naval nuclear power plant, including reactor core nuclear principles, heat transfer and fluid systems, plant chemistry and materials, mechanical and electrical systems, and radiological control.

-Nuclear Power Training Unit (NPTU) – Following NNPS, MMs, EMs and ETs begin prototype training in their rating specialty at one of two Nuclear Power Training Units (NPTUs) – located in Charleston, SC, or Ballston Spa, NY.
-This six-month course will provide you the knowledge of the fundamentals of a Naval nuclear power plant and the interrelationship of its mechanical, electrical, and reactor subsystems.
-Here, you will develop oral communications skills, as well as obtain an understanding of the physical nature of nuclear radiation, its detection, interaction with matter and human health consequences, and gain knowledge of the safe operation of a complex Naval nuclear power plant and its sophisticated subsystems with an emphasis on basic industrial safety principles.
-In addition, you will learn to identify, troubleshoot, and correct problems in nuclear mechanical, electrical, or reactor control systems at the component level with an emphasis on reactor systems, and apply earlier technical classroom knowledge gained to the practical, safe operation of Naval nuclear power plants.
+Nuclear Power Training Unit (NPTU) – Following NNPS, MMs, EMs and ETs begin prototype training in their rating specialty at one of two Nuclear Power Training Units (NPTUs) – located in Charleston, S.C., and Ballston Spa, N.Y.
+This six-month course teaches the fundamentals of a Naval nuclear power plant and the interrelationship of its mechanical, electrical, and reactor subsystems.
+Students develop oral communications skills, obtain an understanding of nuclear radiation, and gain knowledge of the safe operation of a complex Naval nuclear power plant.